Core Web Vitals: Why Hand-Written Code Scores 100 (and WordPress Rarely Beats 60)

 - Conversion rate: 1.8% → 3.4% (+89%).

-- Average order value increased by 22% (faster checkout encouraged upsells).
+- Average order value rose 22% (a faster checkout encouraged add-on sales).

-A real estate agency had a WordPress site with page load times of 3.5 seconds and a CLS of 0.28 (poor).
-We rebuilt the front‑end as a custom PHP site using a lightweight template, inlined critical CSS, and preloaded hero images.
+A real-estate agency had a WordPress site with 3.5s page loads and a CLS of 0.28 (poor).
+We rebuilt the front end as a custom PHP site using a lightweight template, inlined critical CSS and preloaded hero images.

 - LCP: 3.1s → 0.9s.